 Governance provides a framework and a process for the allocation of decision-making powers.
 Good governance is the exercise of these powers through ethical leadership.
 School boards are the embodiment of local governance in action.
-Through their decisions and policies they demonstrate to their communities effective stewardship of the board’s resources in the interests of students and the community as whole.
+Through their decisions and policies they demonstrate to their communities effective stewardship of the board’s resources in the interests of students and the community as a whole.

-Local Government Week 2020, October 19 to 23 – #LocalGovWeek
+NEW!
+Local Government Week 2023, October 16 to 20 – #LocalGovWeek

 Local Government Week (LGW) aims to increase youth and public awareness about the important role local government plays in our communities.
 Please join OPSBA, our member trustees and our education partners in raising civic awareness and promoting the role of trustees among Ontario students.

 OPSBA has created resources to facilitate in-person and virtual sessions with students in Grade 5 or 10 classrooms, including a short PowerPoint presentation and video.
 The slide deck allows trustees to modify them to add local board information.
 We encourage you to be inspired about what you do locally and how it impacts your students and community.
 Please see the resources below: